Appendix 2 – The Poems

 I felt as a smudge on your marble-wrought floor.

-O Vienna—city of prestige and strict codes,
+O Vienna—city of vain and strictest codes,

 whence dares arrive this fled stable boy: